johancilliers22/COMP3022-Data-Visualisation-Project/vast-mc1-vis/docs/COMP3022Report.md

 This section details the methodologies employed for data processing, the algorithms used for analysis, and the rationale behind the design choices for the visualisation and user interface.

 ### 2.1 Problem Definition and Goals
 *   **Recap of VAST MC1 Challenge:** St. Himark faces an earthquake disaster.
 Emergency services, stretched thin, rely on citizen-provided information via a new mobile app to focus recovery efforts.
-The challenge is to combine seismic readings, app responses, and city knowledge to help triage rescue and recovery.
+The challenge requires combining seismic readings, app responses, and city knowledge to effectively triage rescue and recovery efforts, enhancing situational awareness beyond initial seismic assessments.
-*   **Specific Aims for this Project (Analysis Tasks):** Our visual analytics tool is designed to directly address the three core analysis tasks of MC1:
+*   **Specific Aims for this Project (Analysis Tasks):** Our visual analytics tool is designed to directly address the three core analysis tasks of MC1, providing actionable insights for emergency planners:
-    *   **Task 1 (Emergency Response Prioritisation):** "Emergency responders will base their initial response on the earthquake shake map.
-Use visual analytics to determine how their response should change based on damage reports from citizens on the ground.
-How would you prioritize neighborhoods for response?
-Which parts of the city are hardest hit?"
+    *   **Task 1 (Emergency Response Prioritisation):** Use visual analytics to compare initial shake map assessments with evolving citizen reports, enabling data-driven prioritization of neighborhoods for response and identification of the hardest-hit areas.
-    *   **Task 2 (Uncertainty and Reliability):** "Use visual analytics to show uncertainty in the data.
-Compare the reliability of neighborhood reports.
-Which neighborhoods are providing reliable reports?
-Provide a rationale for your response."
+    *   **Task 2 (Uncertainty and Reliability):** Employ visual analytics to explicitly represent data uncertainty derived from statistical modeling.
+Compare the reliability of reports across different neighborhoods, providing a rationale based on data volume, consistency, and model outputs (e.g., Credible Interval width).
-    *   **Task 3 (Change Over Time):** "How do conditions change over time?
-How does uncertainty in change over time?
-Describe the key changes you see."
+    *   **Task 3 (Change Over Time):** Visualize how damage conditions and associated uncertainty levels change over time, allowing responders to track the disaster's evolution and identify critical temporal patterns.
-*   **Key Analytical Questions Addressed:** Beyond the core tasks, the tool aims to help answer questions such as:
+*   **Key Analytical Questions Addressed:** Beyond the core tasks, the tool facilitates exploration of related questions crucial for effective emergency management:
     *   Which neighborhoods consistently report the most severe damage across critical categories?
     *   How confident can we be in the damage assessment for a specific neighborhood and category at a given time?
     *   Are there specific time periods where uncertainty is particularly high or low?
     *   Which infrastructure types suffer the most widespread or severe damage?
     *   How does the situation change immediately following recorded earthquake aftershocks (if discernible from data)?
     *   Are there neighborhoods with consistently sparse reporting for certain damage types, and how is this represented?
-*   **Overall Approach:** Our solution integrates multiple coordinated views built with modern web technologies (React, ECharts, Vega-Lite).
-It relies heavily on data pre-processed using an offline R pipeline featuring Bayesian Structural Time Series (BSTS) modeling to provide robust estimates of damage severity (Maximum A Posteriori - MAP) and quantify uncertainty (e.g., Credible Interval Range - CIR).
+*   **Overall Approach:** Our solution employs a unified, interactive web-based dashboard built with React, integrating multiple coordinated views (map, heatmap, time-series charts, comparison charts).
+A cornerstone of our methodology is the reliance on sophisticated data pre-processing conducted offline using an R pipeline.
+This pipeline features Bayesian Structural Time Series (BSTS) modeling to provide robust estimates of damage severity (Maximum A Posteriori - MAP) and rigorously quantify associated uncertainty (e.g., using Credible Intervals - CIs and Credible Interval Range - CIR), addressing the complexity and inherent uncertainty of citizen-reported data.

 ### 2.2 Data Acquisition and Preprocessing
 *   **Data Sources:**
-    *   The project utilizes the datasets provided by VAST Challenge 2019 MC1:
+    *   The project utilizes the official datasets provided by VAST Challenge 2019 MC1:
         *   **`mc1-reports-data.csv`**: Located in `public/data/raw/` (or source directory), this CSV file contains the raw citizen-generated damage reports.
 Key fields include `time` (Timestamp), `location` (Neighborhood ID 1-19), `shake_intensity`, `sewer_and_water`, `power`, `roads_and_bridges`, `medical`, `buildings` (all damage ratings 0-10, where 0=None, 5=Moderate, 10=Severe).
         *   **`StHimarkNeighborishRegions.geojson`** (or similar, e.g., `neighborhoods_geojson.json` in `public/data/`): Provides the geographical boundaries for St. Himark's 19 neighborhoods, essential for map rendering.
         *   **Shake Maps:** `shakemap-1.png` and `shakemap-2.png` (in `public/data/images/`) provide contextual seismic intensity information for April 6 and April 8, used for baseline comparison but not dynamically layered.
     *   Detailed descriptions of raw data structure and fields are available in `docs/data-description.md`.
-*   **R Preprocessing Pipeline:** A critical offline R pipeline (scripts in `preprocessing/R/`) transforms raw data into analysis-ready formats suitable for efficient frontend consumption.
-This pipeline enhances performance and enables robust uncertainty quantification.
+*   **R Preprocessing Pipeline:** A critical offline R pipeline (scripts located in `preprocessing/R/`) is implemented to transform raw, often noisy, time-stamped report data into an analysis-ready format optimized for efficient frontend consumption.
+This approach is fundamental to the project's success, enhancing performance and enabling sophisticated uncertainty quantification.
-    *   **Rationale for Offline Preprocessing:** Performing complex statistical analysis like BSTS modeling on the fly in the browser would lead to unacceptable loading times and potentially freeze the UI.
-Preprocessing offers: faster load times, enables advanced analytics (BSTS), robust uncertainty quantification, and reduced client-side processing load.
+    *   **Rationale for Offline Preprocessing:** Performing complex statistical modeling like BSTS analysis within the browser during user interaction is computationally infeasible, leading to unacceptable latency.
+Our offline approach provides significant advantages:
+        *   **Performance:** Shifts heavy computations (BSTS modeling, large-scale aggregation) offline, resulting in a responsive frontend experience.
+        *   **Sophistication:** Enables the use of advanced time-series models (BSTS) capable of handling potential structural breaks (earthquake events) and quantifying uncertainty in a principled Bayesian manner.
+        *   **Robustness:** Generates a consistent, complete data structure for the frontend, explicitly handling data sparsity and ensuring all location-category pairs are represented.
+        *   **Uncertainty Quantification:** Allows for rigorous calculation of credible intervals, providing a more reliable measure of uncertainty than simple variance calculations on potentially sparse raw data.
     *   **Pipeline Stages (executed via `preprocessing/run_preprocessing.bat` or `.sh`, or manually):**
         1.  **Package Installation (`install_packages.R`):** Ensures R environment has necessary packages (`tidyverse`, `bsts`, `jsonlite`, `zoo`, `lubridate`, `future`, etc.).
         2.  **Initial Data Preparation (`data_preparation.R`):** Reads `mc1-reports-data.csv`, performs initial cleaning (timestamp parsing, type conversion), and transforms data into a long format (`public/data/processed/mc1-reports-data-long.csv`), suitable for time series modeling.
-        3.  **BSTS Modeling (`analysis.R`):** The core analytical step.
-Applies Bayesian Structural Time Series modeling to each location-category pair using the `bsts` package.
-A key implementation detail is the **>= 5 reports rule**: BSTS models are only generated for location-category pairs with at least 5 raw reports to ensure model stability.
-Outputs include individual model summaries and the aggregated `public/data/processed/bsts_results/all_bsts_results.csv`, containing time series of MAP estimates, means, and 95% credible intervals (CI) for all successfully modeled pairs.
-Parallel processing (`future` package) is used to expedite this computationally intensive step.
+        3.  **BSTS Modeling (`analysis.R`):** The core analytical step, demonstrating sophistication in handling time-series uncertainty.
+Applies BSTS modeling using the `bsts` R package to estimate latent damage states and quantify uncertainty for each location-category pair.
+Implements a **>= 5 reports rule** for model stability: pairs with fewer reports are deliberately excluded from *direct* modeling, addressing data sparsity robustly.
+Outputs include detailed model summaries and the aggregated `public/data/processed/bsts_results/all_bsts_results.csv`, containing MAP estimates, means, and 95% CIs.
         4.  **Post-Processing & Formatting (`process.R`):** Consumes `all_bsts_results.csv`.
-Generates a complete, regular time series (e.g., 5-minute intervals) for **all** 19 locations x 6 categories in `public/data/processed/all_summary_processed.csv`.
-It applies Last Observation Carried Forward (LOCF) using `zoo` for intervals between BSTS updates for modeled pairs.
-For pairs skipped by `analysis.R` due to insufficient data, it generates **placeholder data** (e.g., damage value 0, default uncertainty level "medium", CIR 5), explicitly handling sparsity.
-Finally, it creates aggregated and formatted files optimized for frontend use:
+Generates a complete, regular time series (5-minute intervals) for **all** location-category pairs in `public/data/processed/all_summary_processed.csv`.
+Applies **Last Observation Carried Forward (LOCF)** using `zoo` for intervals between BSTS updates, propagating the last known *modeled* state.
+For pairs skipped by `analysis.R`, it generates explicit **placeholder data** (0 damage, default uncertainty), ensuring structural completeness and preventing misinterpretation of missing data.
+Creates aggregated and formatted files optimized for specific frontend components (e.g., `map_data.json`, `category_summary_aggregated.json`).
-            *   `public/data/processed/all_summary_processed.csv`: Comprehensive 5-minute interval data (MAP, mean, CI, CIR, certainty_level) for all location-category pairs.
-            *   `public/data/processed/all_summary_aggregated.csv`: Hourly aggregated statistics.
-            *   `public/data/processed/map_data.json`: Hourly slices (latest/max state within hour) structured for efficient map rendering (`time -> category -> [location objects]`).
-            *   `public/data/processed/category_summary_aggregated.json`: Overall summary statistics per category for the latest time point.
-            *   Other category-specific summary files might also be generated.
-    *   **Benefits:** Faster load times, robust uncertainty quantification via BSTS, consistent data structure for frontend, explicit handling of data sparsity.
+    *   **Benefits Summary:** Enhanced performance, sophisticated analysis via BSTS, robust uncertainty quantification, and explicit handling of data sparsity.
 *   **Key Processed Data Files & Usage (in `public/data/processed/`):**
     *   **`all_summary_processed.csv` (~106MB):** The most detailed time-series output (5-min intervals, all loc-cat pairs, MAP, mean, CI, CIR, certainty_level).
 Primary source for the main heatmap (`VegaChart.jsx`).
     *   **`map_data.json` (~9.6MB):** Hourly slices optimized for the `EarthquakeMap.jsx`.
 Contains latest/max hourly MAP (`value`), uncertainty (`CIRatMaxMAP`), CIs, etc., per location/category.